ZCHGorg/AITrainer/README.md

 Contributions are welcomed!
 Feel free to fork this repository, enhance, and submit pull requests.
 If you come across any issues or have suggestions, please open an issue.

 Credits
-Developed by [Josef Kulovany].
+Developed by: [Josef Kulovany].
 Inspired by advancements in AI and NLP over at https://zchg.org

 Disclaimer
 This chatbot is designed for educational and experimental purposes.
 It lacks real-world intelligence.
 Use AI responsibly and consider ethical implications.